 Speeds in the form of Reference Speeds are expressed in miles per hour and may be provided in Transit Sections and/or Monte Carlo Sections.
 These speeds are provided for information only.
 In the case of a Transit Section, the Reference Speeds are the speeds used to calculate the time necessary to complete the section in time to begin subsequent sections that may be timed.
-In the case of a Monte Carlo Section, the Reference Speeds are the speeds used to calculate the time necessary to complete the section on time.
+In the case of a Monte Carlo Section, the Reference Speeds are the speeds used to calculate the section on time.